Suma007/UserService/README.md

 ## Continuous Integration

 A GitHub Actions workflow is configured to run on each push and pull request.
+(This was created with the help of GitHub action creation)

 The pipeline: